-A project of lost and found photography which will expand and grow over time as i discover more objects and items either dropped, misplaced or discarded.
+A project of lost and found photography which will expand and grow over time as I discover more objects and items either dropped, misplaced or discarded.

-The composition of each photography is one of the most important elements to this project.
+The composition of each photograph is one of the most important elements to this project.
 It is a way of presenting the object in a unique way.
-I choose to shoot all objects with a 50mm lens and at an aperture of F/1.8 regardless of place, light and it’s surroundings.
+I choose to shoot all objects with a 50mm lens and at an aperture of F/1.8 regardless of place, light and its surroundings.
 By using a wide aperture I am able to isolate each object and help focus the viewer on the importance of the subject matter.

 Each object is alone, lost in its own world of shallow focus.